Salem Mitchell

 Salem Mitchell (born 1998) is an American model.
 She is known for her numerous facial freckles.
-Mitchell was discovered through Instagram and is currently signed to LA Ford Models and New York Model Management.
+Mitchell was discovered through Instagram and is currently signed to Freedom Models LA.

 Early life and education

 Mitchell was born and raised in San Diego, California and is African American.
 Her grandmother is Filipino.
 She studied dance at San Diego School of Creative and Performing Arts and graduated in 2016.
 After high school she enrolled at San Diego State University to study business marketing.

 Career

 Modeling

 Mitchell amassed a large following through Instagram.
 One day Mitchell posted a photo of herself on Twitter next to a bruised banana in response to trolls who had compared her freckles to the overripe fruit.
 After the photo went viral, Paper Magazine writer Maiya Toledano contacted Mitchell through Instagram and invited her to do a feature shoot.
 Mitchell later signed to Ford Models.

 Mitchell has appeared in music videos for artists such as SZA and Cardi B. She has worked with retailers including GAP, Converse, and SavagexFenty.
 Her first cover was for Numéro Berlin.
 She was asked by Beyoncé to model official apparel related to Lemonade.

+Mitchell is now represented by Freedom Models LA.